 The Ambit3 can do that, and moreover, provide a sturdy exterior that’s resistant to various shocks and waterproof.
 You can submerge it in water up until 100 meters and it will still work like a charm.

 Apart from the altimeter, this gadget includes a barometer for measuring the atmospheric pressure.
 The included compass and GPS are good extra features to have that prevent you from getting lost, as well as helping you plan your journey better.

 The battery life is another amazing feat, it can last 200 whole hours, and the accuracy is 1 minute, which is why you’ll sync up perfectly with your group.
 Speaking of which, you can easily connect this watch to your smartphone and share the photos and movies you can take with it, as well as get your notifications in time.

-Weight: 0.8 ounces
+Weight: 0.8 oz.

-Dimensions: 2 x 0.7 x 2 inches
+Dimensions: 2 x 0.7 x 2 in

+Description: The Suunto Traverse is the perfect gizmo for hikers who are addicted to both planning and discovering new territories at the same time.
 If you’re a geek for statistics of all kinds, you can easily see what progress you’ve made by using incorporated statistics regarding distance and altitude progress.